 I can’t wait to see your Summer Challenge photos!
 The poll will be posted on Monday…as well as a photo of the prize…which has grown a bit since it was originally posted!

 Being the Doctor Who obsessed family that we have become, I suppose it’s no surprise that one of my kids is going as The Doctor for Halloween.
-My dear daughter has her Ten costume all ready to go, courtesy of a day of thrifting.
-Because I can’t not be involved in her costume making, I asked if there was anything I could do.
+My eldest has their Ten costume all ready to go, courtesy of a day of thrifting.
+Because I can’t not be involved in costume making, I asked if there was anything I could do.

 “Mum, can you can you make a TARDIS bag for my treats?”